Dezeen — dn&co featured for East London tech hub signage and wayfinding

 This year has seen a lot of exciting projects go through dn&co, and with it a good deal of effort.
 We celebrated the year in our favourite way – with cocktails and mild competition in the private room of Bounce London.
 Our special invitation was printed on both sides of glassine paper, giving it an interesting multiplicity when folded down to our now classic mailout A6 size.

 Summer is here and everyone is looking bronzed, some still silver and a few artificially golden: what better way to support the London 2012 games than with a rule-bending but highly-celebratory temporary tattoo, featuring London’s architectural landmarks?
 We will be showing our solidarity for the games and sporting our transfers with pride.
-Limited production run of 500. *Please be aware that no Olympic sponsors or dn&co employees’ arms were harmed by the production or application of the tattoos.
+Limited production run of 500. *No Olympic sponsors or dn&co employees’ arms were harmed by the production or application of the tattoos.

 We had such fun with post-its in our windows back in July that we decided then and there to reprise the concept with a snowy theme for the holidays.
 We couldn’t have known then that the weather would be this mild, but we like the sentiment anyway.
 Happy holidays from all at dn&co.

 It’s always a lovely compliment to be featured in the design magazines – we know how high their standards are!
 Our identity and production work for AirW1 has been written up on Grafik’s blog.
 Praise included: “an increasingly rare example of a beautifully designed corporate brochure”.
-Click here to read the article.
 The bespoke Air Deco font will feature in the hard copy magazine too.
 We’ll keep you posted.